jadecobra/python_tdd_exercises/TRUTH_TABLE_11_NEGATE.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-I don't think we can make it better.
-Let's update what we know so far
+I don't think we can make it better. let us update what we know so far

 For any boolean operation involving 2 inputs - `p` and `q` which can take the values `True` or `False`
 - `negate_first` always return `not p`